-Starting at 1 pm, one unit leader should report to the Camp Administration Center to checkin.
-Please bring with you all necessary paperwork and forms.
+Unit representatives should bring all necessary paperwork, forms and fees, not previously submitted, to final check in.
 Scouts with medications or other health needs should report to the Health Lodge.
-While the unit leader is checking-in, other Scouts and leaders may proceed to their campsite and prepare for orientations.
+While the unit representative is checking-in, other Scouts and leaders may proceed to their campsite and prepare for orientations.